 Stipend levels are updated periodically in conjunction with an NIH annual appropriation.
 When increases are approved, they are published in the NIH Guide for Grants and Contracts.
-Current levels are posted at (http://researchtraining.nih.gov).
+Current levels are posted on the NIH Funding Strategies page.
 The NIH awarding IC will adjust fellowship awards on their anniversary dates to include the currently applicable stipend amount.